asifkhan-hub/django_website-/README.md

 # django_website-
-This django website here i have
+This django website here i have tell you how you can login or sign up and registrations